-The Training and Regional Events grant supports trainings and workshops in the different cultural and artistic fields, in addition to residencies, symposiums, forums, and festivals (multidisciplinary, music, film, performing arts, visual arts, literature…).
+AFAC’s Training and Regional Events grant supports training and workshops in the different cultural and artistic fields, in addition to residencies, symposiums, forums, and festivals (multidisciplinary, music, film, performing arts, visual arts, and literature).

-The program provides annual grants ranging from a few thousand U.S. dollars up to a maximum of 25,000 U.S. dollars for individuals and teams and 35,000 U.S dollars for institutions and collectives.
+The program provides annual grants up to USD 25,000 for individuals and teams and up to USD 35,000 for institutions and collectives.

-In the event that the grantee does not sign the grant contract within 60 days upon receipt thereof, the grant will be canceled.
-Projects must be completed within 2 years of signing the contract, during which grantees are expected so submit the necessary financial and narrative reports.
+Projects must be completed within two years of signing the contract, during which time grantees are expected to submit the necessary financial and narrative reports.

 AFAC does not offer mobility grants.
-Travel costs can be covered by the AFAC grant only when they are part of the implementation of a project.
+Travel expenses may be covered by the AFAC grant only as part of project implementation.

-AFAC is open to receive project applications from all Arab individuals working in arts and culture.
-Project applications are accepted irrespective of age, years of experience, country of residence, ethnicity, gender or religion.
+AFAC is open to receiving project applications from all individuals from the Arab region working in arts and culture irrespective of age, years of experience, country of residence (the Arab region or the diaspora), race, ethnicity, gender, or religion.

 AFAC will not consider applications submitted by:

-Members of the Board of Trustees, their business partners or family members.
+Members of the AFAC board of trustees, their business partners or family members.

 AFAC staff members, their business partners or family members.

-Members of the current year’s readers and jurors’ committees.
+Members of the current year’s reader and juror committees.